stelcodes/bunny.yazi/README.md

 - Create ephemeral hops while using yazi (uppercase letters only)
 - Hop to any directory open in another tab
 - Hop back to previous directory (history is associated with tab number)
-- Hop by fuzzy searching all available hops with [fzf](https://github.com/junegunn/fzf) or similar program
+- Hop by fuzzy searching available hops with [fzf](https://github.com/junegunn/fzf) or similar program
 - Single menu for all functionality, therefore only one keymap is required in your `keymap.toml` file
 - Hands off: no reads or writes to your filesystem, all state is kept in memory